 LVPEI's mission is to provide equitable and efficient eye care to all sections of society.
 Since establishment in 1987 we have:

-• Served over 15 million (1.5 crore) people with more than 50% services provided free of cost, regardless of complexity
+• Served over 18 million (1.8 crore) people with more than 50% services provided free of cost, regardless of complexity

-• Provided direct service to over 1000 villages through secondary and primary care
+• Provided direct service to over 3000 villages through secondary and primary care

-• Trained 14,000 eye care professionals from India and abroad
+• Trained 18,100 eye care professionals from India and abroad

-• Awarded 22 PhDs and published over 1000 research papers
+• Awarded 35 PhDs and published over 1550 research papers

-• Helped rehabilitate over 1,00,000 persons with irreversible blindness or low vision
+• Helped rehabilitate over 1,25,000 persons with irreversible blindness or low vision

 • Helped upgrade eye care programs in 18 states of India and 16 other countries

-The LVPEI network includes a Centre of Excellence in Hyderabad, 3 tertiary centres in Bhubaneswar, Visakhapatnam and Vijayawada, 11 secondary and 94 primary care centres that cover the remotest rural areas in the state of Andhra Pradesh, India, as well as several City Centres.
-The Institute's innovative and comprehensive approach to community eye health, the LVPEI Eye Health Pyramid, has been adopted as a model by the government of India and by other developing countries.
+The LVPEI network includes a Centre of Excellence in Hyderabad, 3 tertiary centres in Bhubaneswar, Visakhapatnam and Vijayawada, 11 secondary and 109 primary care centres that cover the remotest rural areas in the four states of Telangana, Andhra Pradesh, Odisha and Karnataka.

 LVPEI is a not-for-profit organization governed by two trusts: the Hyderabad Eye Institute and the Hyderabad Eye Research Foundation.
 The Institute is a World Health Organization Collaborating Centre for Prevention of Blindness and a Global Resource Center for VISION 2020: The Right to Sight initiative.
-The Institute's Kallam Anji Reddy campus in Hyderabad is accredited by the National Accreditation Board for Hospitals and Healthcare Providers (NABH).
+The Institute's Kallam Anji Reddy campus in Hyderabad and the Bhubaneswar Campus are accredited by the National Accreditation Board for Hospitals and Healthcare Providers (NABH).